CRAAP Test

 Are the links functional?

-Category: Relevance
+category: Relevance

 Does the information relate to your topic or answer your question?